Answers to Frequently Asked Questions.

 When should I arrive?

-Doors open 90 minutes prior to curtain.
-We suggest you arrive at least 30 minutes before the concert is scheduled to begin.
-This will give you time to park, find your seat, read the program notes, and watch the musicians as they take the stage.
-Allow more time and enjoy a beverage or treat from the Redwood Foyer bar!
-Marin Symphony concerts begin promptly at 3:00pm on Sundays and 8:00pm on Saturdays.
-Latecomers are seated at the first opportunity so as not to disturb those already in attendance.
-You are encouraged to come an hour before the concert to hear the Pre-concert Talk with Maestro Alasdair Neale and our featured guest artist (FREE to all ticket holders!).
+Doors open 60 minutes prior to curtain.
+We suggest you arrive at least 40 minutes before the concert, to allow time to park, show proof of vaccination, find your seat, read the program, and watch the musicians as they take the stage.
+Allow even more time and enjoy a beverage or treat from the Redwood Foyer bar!
+Marin Symphony concerts begin promptly at 8:00pm on Saturdays and 3:00pm on Sundays.
+If you arrive after the scheduled concert start time, you might not be allowed in.
+We can’t guarantee entry to latecomers, but we’ll offer it wherever possible.
+You are encouraged to arrive in the hall an hour before the concert to hear the Pre-concert Talk with Maestro Alasdair Neale and our featured guest artist (FREE to all ticket holders!).

 How long are concerts?

-Concerts are typically two hours long, with one 20-minute intermission.
+Concerts are typically two hours long, including one 20-minute intermission.
 If you must leave before the concert ends, please do so between program works.

 When do I clap?